Bill Newton Dunn: Personal life

+In August 1970, Newton Dunn married Anna Terez Árki, and lived in Dedham, Essex.
+His wife was a programme researcher for Thames Television, originally from Hungary.

-In 1970, Newton Dunn married Anna Terez Árki; they have two children: Tom Newton Dunn, former political editor of The Sun newspaper and Daisy Newton Dunn, a TV producer for the BBC.
+They have two children: Tom Newton Dunn, former political editor of The Sun newspaper and Daisy Newton Dunn, a TV producer for the BBC.

+His sister Angela married the son of Conservative MP Gresham Cooke, from Stratfield Turgis in north Hampshire, in September 1971.
+Angela's husband's older brother is the father of George Monbiot.

 He and his wife divide their time between homes in Navenby, Lincolnshire, and Richmond, South West London.

 Newton Dunn is a Freeman of the City of London and a Liveryman of the Haberdashers' Company.